DigitalGeographyLab/tweetsearcher/README.md

 If you're not interested in what bots have to say, then you have to do the cleaning up yourself.
 Checking the `source` of the tweet and removing all posts from sources that seem bot-like or automated is a simple first step.
 There are plenty of bots posting weather data, satellite positions, every dicionary word in a given language etc. After initial bot cleaning, you can use [Botometer](https://botometer.osome.iu.edu/) to do account-specific checking for the rest (the free option has a 500 account daily quota).

 # Known issues
 This tool is in very early stages of development and issues can arise if downloading very small datasets.
+Use the bulk option for small datasets.

+This tool has been tested on Linux (specifically Ubuntu 18.04 and Manjaro 21.0.3).
+It should also work on MacOS & Windows.
+FreeBSD users might be out of luck.

+Please report further issues and/or submit pull requests.

 ## Referencing